BinariesGoalls/Project-Survey-Data/README.md

 ### 4.3 Data Transformation

-The ```Vasco Business Case Transformation.ipynb``` file holds the details of the transformation process performed
+The ```Vasco Business Case Transformation.ipynb``` file holds the details of the transformation process performed.

+The transformation process is performed on Databricks in a Spark cluster.

 The collected data undergoes various transformation stages: